Lou Mangan

 Louis Joseph Mangan (26 May 1922 – 27 May 2015) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

 Mangan also served in the Royal Australian Air Force during World War II.
+He joined Carlton & United Breweries in 1952 and became its managing director after 20 years' service.

+Mangan was appointed an Officer of the Order of Australia in the 1984 Australia Day Honours for his "service to industry and to the community".